Chri060/ing-sw-2023-pugnaghi-ruzzi-rossi-sharoubim/README.md

 ```
 java -jar .\ServerApp.jar
 ```
 NOTE: in the ServerApp folder there are config files.
 To allow game customization you need to download also the JSON files.
+Only the private objectives will be unavailable without those files.

 # Authors
 * [Kirolos Sharoubim](https://github.com/kirolosharoubim)